guanlanxu/guanlanxu.github.io/_pages/cv.md

 Work & Research Experience
 ======
+* 2021 - present : Associate Research Scientist
+  * Pearson

+* 2018 - 2021 : Research Assistant
+  * The University of Iowa
+    * Designed questionnaires and collected data from 800+ participants through Qualtrics
+    * Compiled 8+ datasets using R and SAS to handle no-response/missing/invalid situations
+    * Applied psychometric models on 10+ datasets using R, SAS, SPSS, Mplus, FlexMIRT, and GENOVA
+    * Created tables, graphs, code supplement, and summarized results using R, Markdown, and LaTex
+    * Published 3 papers on peer-reviewed journals and presented 15+ papers on national conferences
+    * Collaborated with other research members regularly through emails and in-person/online meetings

-* 2019 - Present : Preceptorship
+* 2019 - 2020 : Preceptorship
   * ACTNext
     * Developed an innovative item response model through extensive mathematical and statistical derivations
     * Interpreted model parameters and estimated model parameters by optimization algorithms in R language
     * Evaluated model performance on both simulated and large-scale operational data
     * Communicated with team members and supervisors through emails and in-person/online meetings

-* 2018 - Present : Research Assistant
-  * The University of Iowa
-    * Designed questionnaires and collected data from 800+ participants through Qualtrics
-    * Compiled 8 datasets using R and SAS to handle no-response/missing/invalid cases
-    * Applied psychometric models on 10+ datasets using R, Mplus, and FlexMIRT
-    * Created tables, graphs, code supplement, and summarized results using R, Markdown, and LaTex
-    * Published 3 papers on peer-reviewed journals and presented 15+ papers on national conferences
-    * Collaborated with the research group regularly through meetings, emails, and online platform like Zoom

 * June 2020 - July 2020 : Psychometric Intern
   * Alpine Testing Solutions
     * Validated a newly developed statistical software by comparing results and examining the theoretical framework with other software like SAS, SPSS, R, Winsteps, etc.
     * Reviewed and summarized 300+ pages literatures on clustering analysis and cheating detection
-    * Worked independently under supervisor’s guidance and communicated with the psych team through online platforms like Zoom and Teams
+    * Worked independently under supervisor’s guidance and communicated with the psych team through online meetings
     * Delivered 2 presentations to 20+ attendees.
 Reported findings and provided practical recommendations for the psychometric team

 * 2017 - 2018: Statistical Tutor